melt-umn/ableC-lvars/README.md

 Once a programmer has set up a threshold set for a given lattice, they can use it to attempt to read from a lattice variable as in the following example:

-`ActivationSet<State*> * result = get (lvar) with thresh;`
+`ActivationSet<State*>* result = get (lvar) with thresh;`

 Note that, again, the parentheses are unnecessary in the case where `lvar` is an identifier.

 A call to `get` checks the current value of the LVar against each activation set in the provided threshold set.
 If the value of the LVar is at or above (in terms of the lattice's `leq` ordering) some member of some activation set in the threshold set, the `get` will return the entire matched activation set.
 If the value of the LVar is not yet at or above any member of any of the activation sets, `get` will block until a `put` operation makes the `get` valid.
-Note that this means that the `get` may block indefinitely.'
+Note that this means that the `get` may block indefinitely.

 In the case that an LVar is frozen (see following section), if the value of the LVar has reached a given activation set, that activation set will be returned.
 Otherwise, since no more writes can occur, the `get` will return a singleton activation set containing the actual value of the LVar (or an empty set in the case that the LVar has not yet been written to).